uwo-fast/EnvSafetyLogger/docs/README.md

     - Ensure the I2C LCD library is also installed and included in the project
   - Verify I2C connections.
   - Check the LCD address and dimensions in `config.h`.

-## Conclusion

-EnvSafetyMonitor provides a comprehensive solution for real-time environmental monitoring, combining accurate sensor data collection, intuitive user interfaces, reliable data logging, and prompt alarm notifications.
-Proper setup and calibration are essential for optimal performance, ensuring the system effectively safeguards against hazardous environmental conditions.

-For further enhancements, consider integrating wireless data transmission for remote monitoring or expanding the system with additional sensors to cover a broader range of environmental parameters.